 What is a maturity benefit?

 A maturity benefit is one of the many benefits of life insurance.
-It is a lump-sum amount the insurance company pays you once the policy matures.
+It is a lump-sum amount the insurance company pays you after the maturity of insurance policy.
 This essentially means that if your insurance policy is for a term of 15 years, you, the insured, will get a pay-out after these 15 years.
 This amount includes the premiums you made through the years as well as a bonus.
 However, you only get this if you have paid all your premiums and completed the term.

 In addition, a maturity benefit policy also provides death risk cover.
 Hence, in the event of death during the policy term, your family will get the pay-out.
 This secures your family’s future in the aftermath of an unfortunate event.

 Types of maturity insurance policies

 - Term Life with Return of Premium or TROP plans – These plans are term plans with the additional benefit of premiums being returned to the policyholder at the end of the term if the insured individual survives the policy term.